 Health Data Science, M.S.

-The Master of Science program in health data science is designed to prepare students for a career in today's data-driven health care industry.
+Saint Louis University's Master of Science program in health data science is designed to prepare students for a career in today's data-driven health care industry.
 Successful data scientists possess an artful ability to blend, synthesize and communicate data for use in clinical decisions by patients and providers as well as advancing quality improvement efforts across health systems.

 Students complete 30 credits of coursework across three integrated areas of study: